Ruhshana5/ruhshana5.github.io/_portfolio/endolysin.md

 collection: portfolio
 ---

 This research focuses on the difference between two endolysins encoded by phages in cluster BF.
-It highlights their roles, evolution, and potential applications in treating bacterial infections.
+It highlights their roles, evolution, and potential applications in treating bacterial infections